MrOwaisAbdullah/Web-App-with-Streamlit/README.md

 ## Features

 - **File Upload:**
-  Upload CSV, Excel, JSON, or XML files.
+  Upload CSV, Excel, or JSON files.
 Duplicate files (by name) are automatically filtered.

 - **Data Cleaning Options:**
   Remove duplicates and fill missing values with a single click.